Thurop Van Orman

-Mark Ashton "Thurop" Van Orman (born April 26, 1976) is an American cartoonist, animator, writer, producer, director, and voice actor.
-He worked with Cartoon Network to create and produce the animated series The Marvelous Misadventures of Flapjack (2008–2010), in which he voices the titular character.
-He made his directorial debut with The Angry Birds Movie 2 (2019).
+Mark Ashton "Thurop" Van Orman (born April 26, 1976) is an American storyboard artist, animator, writer, producer, director, and voice actor.
+He is best known as the creator and executive producer of the Cartoon Network animated series The Marvelous Misadventures of Flapjack, in which he also voiced the titular character.
+He has worked on series such as Camp Lazlo!, Adventure Time, Sanjay and Craig, Home: Adventures with Tip & Oh, and was the voice of Lil' Gideon on Gravity Falls.
+He made his directorial debut with The Angry Birds Movie 2 (2019), and wrote the screenplay for its upcoming sequel.

-Life and career
+Early life

 Van Orman was born in Norfolk, Virginia and grew up in Panama City, Florida.
 As a child, he wanted to live closer to the docks and would always love to adventure.
 He read plenty of adventure novels including from Jules Verne.
 He and his family moved to Salt Lake City when he was 12.
 He dreamed about being self-sustaining and wanting to build a hut.
 He later got a job as a janitor and moved to Shell Island at St. Andrews State Park.
 He spent a summer living in the jungles of Mexico.

+Career

 In 2001, he made a pitch pilot for The Marvelous Misadventures of Flapjack.

 Van Orman worked for the video game company Zantaro before going on to study character animation at the California Institute of the Arts.
 He interned for The Powerpuff Girls during his attendance.
 Van Orman was a storyboard artist and co-writer for Camp Lazlo, and The Grim Adventures of Billy & Mandy.
 He was also the supervising producer for both Adventure Time and Sanjay and Craig, but left the latter show after one season.

 In 2015, Van Orman provided concept art for the film adaptation of The Little Prince.